 The Roselawn Centre for the Arts Education and Business was established in 1991 and has been owned by the City of Port Colborne since 1996.
 The Centre, housed in a building rich with history, has served the community with rentals and activities that include special events, weddings, monthly regional art festivals, theatrical and musical performances.
 It is also home to The Canadian Authors Series which is nationally recognized and always sold out, and the popular Showboat Festival Theatre.

 Thanks to a $57,200 grant from the Ontario Trillium Foundation the Friends of Roselawn Centre (FoRC) in collaboration with the City of Port Colborne will be able to create a comprehensive master plan that will guide the short- and long-term development of arts and culture in Port Colborne.
-The funds will also be used to assist in establishing an office for FoRC.
+The funds were also used to assist in establishing an office for FoRC.
 The Ontario Trillium Foundation is an agency of the Government of Ontario.